 Professional Indemnity Insurance

-This essential business insurance known as Professional Indemnity, or PI insurance, is designed to cover you against claims from mistakes you may make in your business where you may find yourself in a dispute with your customers.
+This essential business insurance, known as Professional Indemnity, PI or Professional Liability insurance, is designed to cover you against claims from mistakes you may make in your business where you may find yourself in a dispute with your customers.

 Every business faces certain liabilities in its day to day trading, and PI insurance cover provides peace of mind against claims.